-If we are able to take a step back and look at our own negative ways of thinking, at our lack of belief in ourselves, we can ask what evidence we have, or if there is anything to support it.
+If we can take a step back and look at our own negative ways of thinking, at our lack of belief in ourselves, we can ask what evidence we have or if there is anything to support it.

-Most often the answer is that there is not concrete proof to support it, often just the opposite, and the lesson we can learn is to stop and ask ourselves what the reality is when these negative thoughts start to creep in.
+We can learn to stop and ask ourselves what the reality is when these negative thoughts creep in.

 This can refer to relationships, jobs, salary, or friendships.

-We all are guilty of settling for less than we deserve in one of these areas at some point in our lives.
+We all are guilty of settling for less than we deserve in one of these areas in our lives.

 The great lesson here is the gifts of introspection and motivation.

-We can use these negative experiences to define what it is that we do merit, as well as to motivate us to look for situations that meet those ideals.
+We can use these negative experiences to define what we do has merit and motivate us to look for situations that meet those ideals.

-It can be looking for a relationship of an equal, or searching for a job with pay and responsibilities that are in line with what we are capable of.
+It can be looking for a relationship with an equal or searching for a job with pay and responsibilities that align with our capabilities.

-This might sounds like a silly source, but the thought and the lesson are undeniable.
+This might sound like a silly source, but the thought and the lesson are undeniable.

 If everything went our way all the time, if all good things lasted forever, we would likely never learn to deeply appreciate what we have or had.

-I am not saying that we have to compare ourselves to others, or invalidate the way that we are feeling or hurting.
+I am not saying we must compare ourselves to others or invalidate how we feel or hurt.

-If it could be worse, we have room to grow from, and the ability to start to pull our way up and out of this situation in search of a better one.
+If it could be worse, we have room to grow from and the ability to pull our way up and out of this situation in search of a better one.